 Exploration Permits – deep drilling and blasting- heavy damage.
 Permit

-Early Exploration uses Exploration Plans (above ground) – Chiefs have 21 days to comment to the MNDM from date letter are sent electronically.
+Early Exploration uses Exploration Plans (above ground) – Chiefs have 21 days to comment to the MNDM from date letter is sent electronically.
+IF YOU DON'T ANSWER THESE PLANS, THE MINING CYCLE WILL BEGIN.
 They also include a map of the area and a drill hole map.

 If First Nations have no comments or no problems, company goes on to traditional territory to explore from 30 days from date of letter.

 Advanced Exploration uses Exploration Permits – MNDM provides written notice of permit application to First Nations and asks Chief to call company.
 Chief has 30 days to comment and engage company.
 MNDM has a time limit of 50 days to make a decision.
 MNDM can stop the clock and call for mediation if serious dispute with First Nations.